 “It was the most painful thing I’ve ever written, that damn book.
 I was trying to exorcise the memory of what happened to my first wife, who was savagely attacked in London during the Second World War by four American deserters.
 She was pregnant at the time and lost our child.
-This led to a dreadful depression, and her suicide attempt.
+This led to a dreadful depression and her suicide attempt.

 “After that, I had to learn to start loving again.
 Writing that book—getting it all out—was a way of doing it.
 I was very drunk when I wrote it…I loathe it!
-And one feels so responsible putting an act of violence down on paper.
+And one feels so responsible for putting an act of violence down on paper.
 If one can put an act of violence on paper, you’ve created the act!
 You might as well have done it!
 I detest that damn book now…

 “I saw that the book might be dangerous because it presented good, or at least harmlessness, as remote and abstract, something for the adult future of my hero, while depicting violence in joyful dithyrambs.”

-Obviously Stanley Kubrick knew exactly what he was doing to his viewers.
+Obviously, Stanley Kubrick knew exactly what he was doing to his viewers.
 He said:

 “Watching a film is like having a daydream.
 It operates on portions of your mind that are only reached by dreams or dramas, and there you can explore things without any responsibility of conscious ego or conscience.”

 So, if responsibility or morality is out of the question, what is left?
 Democracy and freedom?
 Or enslavement through sophisticated means?
-Let us allow director David Cronenberg answer that for us.
+Let us allow director David Cronenberg to answer that for us.
 Once a person dismisses morality and practical reason, says Cronenberg,

 “You can then be free.
-Free to be unethical, immoral, out of society and agent for some other power, never belonging.
+Free to be unethical, immoral, out of society and an agent for some other power, never belonging.
 Ultimately, if you are an existentialist and you don’t believe in God and the judgment after death, then you can do anything you want: You can kill, you can do whatever society considers the most taboo thing.”

 This is exactly what Cronenberg has tried to articulate in certainly all his movies, and it is the exact message that Kubrick is telling us in many of his films as well.
 Kubrick, as some scholars have pointed out, was an admirer of Friedrich Nietzsche, the man who deliberately infected himself with syphilis in a demonic pact.
 It was Nietzsche who said that